dinomite/dinomite.github.io/source/_posts/2010-02-28-atheism-and-society.markdown

 ---
 layout: post
-title: "Atheism and Society"
+title: Atheism and Society
+mt_id: 254
-date: 2010-02-28 17:57
+date: 2010-02-28 17:57:42 -08:00
-comments: true
-categories: [Atheism]
 ---
 Phil Zuckerman, a [sociology professor](http://www.pitzer.edu/academics/faculty/zuckerman/) at [Pitzer College](http://www.pitzer.edu) and author of [Society Without God](http://www.amazon.com/Society-without-God-Religious-Contentment/dp/0814797148), an analysis of religiosity and its effects on a society.
 Zuckermand gave a talk at the annual [Freedom From Religion Foundation](http://ffrf.org) convention in 2009, highlighting many of the important statistics he analyzed for the book, which I will paraphrase below, using the section headings from his speech.
-As Zuckerman himself says, these are merely correlations—his prime aim towards Americans is to make clear that a lack of religion does not hinder a society.
+As Zuckerman himself says, these are merely correlationsâ€”his prime aim towards Americans is to make clear that a lack of religion does not hinder a society.

 ## Atheists are better educated